-Named after ex-Hull MP, Thomas Ferens, the Ferens Art Gallery was opened in 1927 after Thomas Ferens himself donated the site and money to open the gallery.
-The gallery features an extensive array of both permanent collections and roving exhibitions.
-The building also houses a children’s gallery and a popular cafe.
+The Ferens Art Gallery was opened in 1927 and named after former Hull MP, Thomas Ferens, because Thomas Ferens himself donated the site and money to open it.
+The gallery features an extensive array of both permanent collections and roving exhibitions and in 2017, it hosted the prestigious, Turner Prize.